personium/website/src/getting-started/appdev-process.md

 ### Flow of initial construction

-The flow of initial construction of the template application is as follows.
+The procedures for setting up the environment are as follows.

 1. clone of personium-blank-app to local development environment
 2. Construction of application Cell